 Jackie is currently conducting research into Children's Health Promotion.and with Professor Jane Payler has written the Early Childhood Health Promotion: A Toolkit for Early Childhood Education and Care Practitioners - this is a to support practitioners working with babies and children involved in improving and supporting their health in pre-school settings.
 Please email Jackie for a FREE copy of this resource, which was funded by WELS research firstname.lastname@example.org

 Jackie's research is inspired by practitioners and their expereince in caring and educating babies and young children.
 She welcomes opportunities to supervise doctoral students in areas relating to early childhood educaiton and care, especially health-related research.

 Besides her deep interest in teaching matters relating to children's health and wellbeing, Jackie is interested in teaching contemporary issues in early childhood education, such as professionalism, practice-based learning and research methods, Her scholarship research reflects her commitment to finding ways to support students in developing the skills of good academic conduct.

-Following her move to the OU, Jackie started to play a bigger role in the work of the Early Childhood Studies Degree Network (ECSDN), a national organisation and she was appointed joint Vice-Chair for the Research and Knowledge Strategy, she shares the role with Nikki Fairchild from the University of Chichester.
-The aims of the R and E aspect of the ECSDN are:
+Jackie is co-chair of the Early Childhood Studies Degree Network (ECSDN), a national organisation and she was appointed joint Vice-Chair for the Research and Knowledge Strategy in 2017, The aims of the R and E aspect of the ECSDN are: